-The death of founding prime minister Lee Kuan Yew last year marked the end of an era.
+[dropcap size=small]T[/dropcap]he death of founding prime minister Lee Kuan Yew (LKY) on 23 March 2015 marked the end of an era.
 How will the nation fare now that the rock of Singapore politics is gone?
 What does the future hold?

 Text by Han Fook Kwang; First published in The Sunday Times on March 27, 2016

-When Mr Lee Kuan Yew was asked how he wanted to be judged by history, he replied: “Ah, history… I’m dead by then.”
+“Ah, history… I’m dead by then.” said Mr Lee Kuan Yew when asked how he wanted to be judged by history.

 That was during an interview in 2009 with the authors of the book, Hard Truths to Keep Singapore Going.